SMILE: Discriminating milli-lens systems in a VLBI pilot project: Analysis

 A third alternative is supermassive black hole binaries (SMBHBs).
 These objects are expected as the result of galaxy mergers, where the central SMBHs of both galaxies will spiral towards one another \citep{2005LRR.....8....8M}.
 If both are accreting and possibly also producing extended jets, we can expect to see the radio emission of both of them.
-The only known example of a SMBHB discovered this way is the case of 0402+379, described in \cite{2006ApJ...646...49R}.
-In our case, criterion \ref{item4}) will likely be fulfilled, as both components are expected to show an optically thick radio core.
+The only known example of an SMBHB discovered this way with a separation of 7\,pc is the case of 0402+379, described in \cite{2006ApJ...646...49R}.
+Another example of a close dual AGN system detected with VLBI is described in \cite{2014Natur.511...57D} with a separation of 26\,mas (138\,pc).
+For SMBHBs, criterion \ref{item4}) will likely be fulfilled, as both components are expected to show an optically thick radio core.
 However, there is no reason that our other criteria should all be fulfilled. \cite{2004ApJ...602..123M} demonstrated that monitoring over several years can constrain the variability of two flat-spectrum components to discriminate between the SMBHB and the lensing scenario.
+In addition, to confirm (or reject) a system as SMBHB, broad-band characterisation is necessary.
+For example, in an SMBHB, double-peaked emission lines are expected \citep{2014Natur.511...57D}.

 In conclusion, we believe that our criteria create a fine enough sieve to find and distinguish milli-lens systems.
-We categorize all our candidates based on the applicability of these criteria into: being still a viable milli-lens candidate, core-jet, CSO, SMBHB candidate, or other.
+We categorise all our candidates based on the applicability of these criteria into: being still a viable milli-lens candidate; core-jet; CSO; SMBHB candidate; or other.